About

 Meditative Wanderungen & Die Wanderbegleiterin

 Theses two websites were made for my mothers occupations to help her with freelancing work.
 They are actually my first two (public) websites, and I learned a lot from developing them.
 These websites were made using bootstrap v4, php and javascript.
-I haven't uploaded the source code yet but if you are interested in it feel free to contact me by any means.
+I haven't uploaded the source code yet but if you are interested in it feel free to contact me.

 Fun little spare time projects